 Of all the apostles, only John lived to an old age but in exile in the island of Patmos.
 Andrew was crucified on an X-shaped cross in Greece.
 James was martyred in Spain and Matthew in Ethiopia.
 Philip was crucified in Turkey.
 Bartholomew was whipped to death in Armenia.
 Simon and Jude were killed for the faith in Persia.

 St Paul, according to the Acts of the Apostles, made four missionary journeys.
 He probably made more, one of which was to Rome where he was martyred.

-St Francis Xavier is famous in parts of Asia.
+St Francis Xavier is famous in Asia and is the patron saint of missionaries.
 He was a Spaniard, who left his family, home, country, and all things familiar to him to a faraway place to tell people about Jesus.
 Get the children to imagine having to do that and go to a place where they did not know anyone, know the language, the costumes, the customs, the food, to do something which people could kill you for.
-St Francis went to India, then Melaka, and then Japan.
+St Francis went to India, then Malaysia, and then Japan.
 Along the way, he made many people Christians.
-He wanted to make teach Chinese about Jesus but he died near Macau, before he could set foot into China.
+He wanted to teach the Chinese people about Jesus but he died near Macau, before he could set foot into China.

 St Francis Xavier and many other missionaries made many sacrifices so that people could become Christians.
 It was because of their sacrifices that we are now Christians.

 It will be wonderful if you could research how Christianity came to your town, region our country or how your people and ancestors came to be converted.
 That would be your story to tell.
 I feel it is important for everyone to be able to tell the story of their people and I hope Christianity is an important enough a defining feature of your people (like for the Irish) that it becomes part of your folklore how your people became Christians.